 Social safety nets

-Thailand remains a country with persistent denial of equal opportunity based on gender, sexual orientation, religion, ethnicity, race, and political preference, despite the government passing an Equal Opportunity Act in 2015.
-In particular, women and minorities enjoy less institutional assistance in accessing public services or serving in public office than men.
-The number of women in the labor force has grown each year, and in 2022, they represented 45.9% of the labor force.
-Nevertheless, women in general are relegated to lower-paying jobs or employment in the informal sector.
+Thailand remains a country in which equal opportunity is persistently denied on the basis of gender, sexual orientation, religion, ethnicity, race and political preference.
+In particular, women and minorities receive less institutional assistance with regard to accessing public services or serving in public office than do men.
+The number of women in the labor force has grown each year, and in 2023, women accounted for 45.67% of the total labor force.
+Nevertheless, women in general tend to be relegated to lower-paying jobs or employment in the informal sector.

 Equal opportunity